Musha shugyō

-Musha shugyō (武者修行) is a samurai warrior's quest or pilgrimage.
-The concept is similar to the Chinese Youxia, or Knight Errantry in feudal Europe.
-A warrior called a shugyōsha, would wander the land practicing and honing his skills without the protection of his family or school.
+Musha shugyō (武者修行, training in warriorship) is a samurai warrior's quest or pilgrimage.
+The concept is similar to the Chinese youxia, or knight errantry in feudal Europe.
+A warrior called a shugyōsha would wander the land practicing and honing his skills without the protection of his family or school.
 Possible activities include training with other schools, dueling, performing bodyguard or mercenary work, and searching for a daimyō to serve.

-Musha shugyō ("training in warriorship") was inspired by Zen monks, who would engage in similar ascetic wanderings (which they called angya, "travelling on foot") before attaining enlightenment.
+Musha shugyō was inspired by Zen monks, who would engage in similar ascetic wanderings (which they called angya, "travelling on foot") before attaining enlightenment.